Two Pointer Techniques for Linked List Problems

 -200 <= x <= 200

-When merging two sorted linked lists, you combine them into one.
-Here, you need to decompose the original list into two.
-Specifically, we can split the original list into two smaller lists, with one containing elements less than x
+While merging two sorted lists involves combining them, here you need to decompose a list into two.
+Specifically, you can split the original list into two smaller lists: one with elements less than x

-, and the other containing elements greater than or equal to x
+, and the other with elements greater than or equal to x

 .
-Finally, by connecting these two lists together, you achieve the desired outcome.
+Finally, connect these two lists together to achieve the desired result.

-The overall logic is very similar to merging sorted linked lists.
-Let's look at the code for details, and pay attention to the use of the dummy head node:
+The overall logic is very similar to merging sorted lists.
+Let's look at the code details, paying attention to the use of the dummy head node:

 class Solution {